laytenter/Insider-London/__posts/2019-04-30-thirsty-thoughts-radical-collaboration-workshop-with-london-business-school.markdown

 Looking to inspire your team?
-Get in touch now to find the perfect workshop or company visit via [contact@insider-london.co.uk](mailto:contact@insider-london.co.uk)
+Get in touch now to find the perfect workshop or company visit via [contact@insiderlondon.com](mailto:contact@insiderlondon.com)